 We exist because chronic disease conditions including obesity, diabetes, high blood pressure, and risky behaviors [alcohol, tobacco, and other drugs and other risky social behaviors] are increasingly impacting our children, especially low income and minority children.
 These conditions and behaviors are expected to contribute to the epidemic of chronic kidney failure.
 Tragically, although fully 70% of chronic kidney failure is preventable, it and the conditions leading to it reduce the well-being of the affected individuals, their families, and society.

 To reverse this trend MIKE Program reaches young people at a time when their health options have the greatest chance to effect meaningful change.

-To increase access to culturally inclusive health care, MIKE Program teams community and health professions students with youth.
+To increase access to culturally inclusive health care, MIKE Program teams community and health profession students with youth.
 Both the teens and these near-age mentors participate in an inspire:aspire relationship to enhance and diversify our next generation of health care providers.

 Mission: MIKE Program empowers youth to be health leaders through education, mentorship and community outreach.